 (Alt Text: Figure 5.6 The rolled inductor windings)

 A more elaborate entry and exit scheme could be used to overlap the end of each winding with the beginning of the next.
 This could be done to increase the number of turns versus simply having multiple separate windings, as shown in Figure 5.6.

 18 Layers for the price of 2

 The natural extension of this concept is to include some flex layers in your converter design with the intent of folding them up over each other.
-In the example shown in Figure 5.7, a 2-layer flex circuit transformer design is shown, where a single E18 planar ferrite core protrudes through cutouts in the PCB.
+In the example shown in Figure 5.7, a 2-layer flex circuit transformer design is shown, where a single E18 planar ferrite core protrudes through cutouts in the Printed Circuit Board.
 This idea could be arbitrarily extended (albeit with practical limits of the thickness of the final folded board).
 In Figure 5.7, the top and bottom copper layers on double-sided flex yield 18 usable layers for the transformer windings.